rm511130/PKS-Workshop/README.md

 Assuming that
 1. you have access to a PAS environment (e.g. https://run.pivotal.io or [cf dev](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/introduction))
 2. you have the [CF CLI](https://github.com/cloudfoundry/cli#installers-and-compressed-binaries) installed on your machine and
-3. you know how to `cf push` App
-4. you have already performed the `cf api` and `cf login` comamnds to target an Org and a Space
+3. you have already performed the `cf api` and `cf login` comamnds to target an Org and a Space

 Workshop Steps: